 - You have a job offer.

-- The work must be related to your major/academic program and fulfill a requirement in your program.
+- The work/internship must be related to your major/academic program and fulfill a requirement in your program.

-- The work may be paid or unpaid, full-time or part-time, which take place off-campus.
+- The work/internship may be paid or unpaid, full-time or part-time, which take place off-campus.

 - CPT is granted for a specific position, employer, and period.

-- You are not required to obtain work authorization to engage in bona fide (legitimate) volunteer activities or unpaid internships.
-However, if possible, we recommend that you apply for CPT if you are engaging in an unpaid internship.
+- You are not required to obtain work authorization to engage in bona fide (legitimate) volunteer activities.

 Effect on Other Employment